GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/04-Less-Tediousness.md

 - OTBS vs Stroustrup vs K&R vs ...
 [Just look at this list](https://www.wikiwand.com/en/Indentation_style)

 So let's allow Vim to follow to other people's styles: `editorconfig/editorconfig-vim`.
-This won't be very helpful in this class, unless you're working with me, but many companies use this plugin, whether in Vim or other editors.
+This won't be very helpful in this class, unless you're working with me.
+Many companies use this plugin, though, whether in Vim or other editors.

 File dialogs are nice.
 It even comes with a preview!
 ![Fzf in Vim](/Assets/04-Less-Tediousness.png)